cdalas2/AcademicWebsite/content/authors/cdalas/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Nelson Bighetti is a doctoral research assistant in biophysics in the Haselwandter research group at University of Southern California.
+His research interests include membrane-protein interactions, protein organization, and bacteria mechanics.
+His work currently consists of modeling the impact of protein shape on bilayer deformations, temperature sensing of cells through protein-membrane interactions, and the role of protein organization in muscle degenerative diseases.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.